Updated November 5, 2019

 Bolton Street Cemetery, New Zealand

 When it comes to fascinating cemeteries, you wouldn’t think that one of the world’s smallest capital cities would have much to offer.
-However, Bolton Street Cemetery in Wellington is not only worthwhile exploring in any season with its magnificent flora and birdsong among the shady trees, it also has quite a controversial past.
+However, Bolton Street Cemetery in Wellington is not only worthwhile exploring in any season with its magnificent flora and birdsong among the shady trees, but it also has quite a controversial past.
 One of our best tips for visiting cemeteries is to never overlook a town because of its size!

 With graves dating back to 1840, you’ll be transported back in time to the Victorian era.
 Interwoven between the white headstones throughout the cemetery are many stunning varieties of heritage roses, picket fences and wrought-iron plots typical of the time.